apache/ignite-3/modules/transactions/README.md

 If a key is enlisted in transaction and wait is possible according to tx priority, lock cannot be taken immediately.

 # Tx coordinator
-Tx coordinator is assigned in a random fashion from a list of allowed nodes.
+Tx coordination can be done from any grid node.
 They can be dedicated nodes or same as data nodes.
 They are responsible for id assignment and failover handling if some nodes from tx topology have failed.
 Knows full tx topology.